rackerlabs/support-how-to/content/how-to/retired-articles/import-email-address-data-into-outlook-2010-for-windows/index.md

 last_modified_by: Rose Morales
 ---

-This article describes how to import a copy of your email address data into Outlook 2010 for Windows.
+This article describes how to import a copy of your email address data into Outlook&reg; 2010 for Windows&reg;.

 ### Prerequisites